-In both of these myths, kava serves to represent a means of remembering the past and the ancestors that have come and gone before us.
+In both of these myths, kava represents a means of remembering the past and the ancestors that have come and gone before us.
 While the Tongan legend exalts kava as a means of honoring the Tongan king, the Vanuatu myth chooses to highlight the healing properties inherent in kava.
 But in both stories, kava grows from the very bodies of those who have passed.
 Kava connects us with those ancestors, working to maintain and carry on the wisdom and valued traditions inherent in these cultures.

 The kava myth, however, isn’t universal throughout the South Pacific.
-In Fiji, the origin of kava has little to do with remaining connected to our ancestors, but rather to the land itself.
+In Fiji, the origin of kava has little to do with remaining connected to our ancestors but rather to the land itself.

 The Origin of Kava in Fiji